alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 Animal products and by-products include:

 * skins, wool, leathers and furs
-* semen, ova, embryos from cattle, sheep, goats, pigs or boars - the rules are different if they're from a different animal [link to endangered animal content]
+* semen, ova, embryos from cattle, sheep, goats and pigs - the rules are different if they're from a different animal [link to endangered animal content]
 * bones, carsasses and blood
 * collagen or any animal part used to manufacture drugs

+[Question for SME: Does sheep and goat semen, ova, embryos follow the Balai rules?
+There seems to be some contradiction]

 ##Moving animal products within the EU
 You’ll need an Intra Trade Animal Health Certificate (ITAHC).

-You must keep this document for at least 3 years.
+You must keep this document for at least 3 years and it'll only be valid for only one species or one type of product at a time.

 [Question for SME: how much does it cost to get a certificate?]